markjukerburg/Deployment---RAG-AI-Agent-Example/README.md

 # Deployment---RAG-AI-Agent-Example

 This directory contains the code for deploying a Retrieval-Augmented Generation (RAG) AI chatbot agent, as discussed in Chapter 9 of "Learning LangChain."
 This agent is designed to ingest documents and then answer questions based on the content of those documents.
-# Chapter 9: Deployment - RAG AI Agent Example

-This directory contains the code for deploying a Retrieval-Augmented Generation (RAG) AI chatbot agent, as discussed in Chapter 9 of "Learning LangChain."
-This agent is designed to ingest documents and then answer questions based on the content of those documents.